 In addition, so many health conditions and drugs used to treat them can predispose an individual toward adrenal insufficiency.

 The great news is, when addressed early and with proper support, you can heal adrenal imbalances and reverse the toxic effects of chronic stress.
-To learn more, see our article on the natural approach to adrenal health.
+To learn more, see our articles on the natural approach to adrenal health.